mArcio-Lmano/WhoAreYou/README.md

 5. In the list of network requests, locate the first request (typically the webpage itself) and click on it.
 6. In the headers section of the request details, find the "User-Agent" header.
 This is your User-Agent string.

-You can copy your User-Agent string from the developer tools and use it directly when running the web scraper script.
-There's no need to create a separate `headers.json` file.
+You can copy your User-Agent string from the developer tools and use it directly when running the web scraper script or create a separate `headers.json` file.

 ```bash